Yumewak/CSS/README.md

 position:absolute
 right:30px;
 }
-in this case its parent of the img element is the div In most cases the parent is simply the entire body of the web page So the position when you're using absolute positioning looks liek you're givin
+Note that the image is inside a div with a relativa position in this case its parent of the img element is the div In most cases the parent is simply the entire body of the web page So the position when you're using absolute positioning looks liek you're givin